LIISim/LIISim.github.io/index.md

-but at the same time individual databases for material (soot or non-soot) and gas compositions as well as individual heat transfer models for the determination of particle sizes. **LIISim** is a framework for basic signal processing and analysis experimental LII data to help researches across the world to compare their experimental data.
+but at the same time individual databases for material (soot or non-soot) and gas compositions as well as individual heat transfer models for the determination of particle sizes. **LIISim** is a framework for basic signal processing and analysis of experimental LII data to help researches across the world to compare their experimental data.

 **LIISim is a project of** <br>